PatrickDuncan/shunc/README.md

 ```
 ./bin/generate
 ```
-2. The script will be in dist, move it into your own project.
+2. The script will be in _dist_, move it into your own project.
 3. Add this to the beginning of your script:
 ```
 . <Path/To/New/Location>/shunc